 *The noise floor is the level of background noises in a signal or the level of noise introduced by the sound system.

-Start reducing noise from the very first sound source – your microphone.
+Start reducing background noise from the very first sound source – your microphone.
 Here are 9 ways it can be done –

 1) Microphone Sensitivity And Gain Setup